 The blueprint to any good film is a script.
-Below, you'll find three that I've written, directed and had produced, with descriptions next to them on the inspirations, battles fought, and triumphs had.
+Below, you'll find four that I've written, directed and produced, with descriptions next to them on the inspirations, battles fought, and triumphs had.

 (leans in; whispers)